 Students may enroll full or part time, taking six to nine credit hours per term.
 Students who enroll in 2-3 courses per term can expect to complete the program in less than two years. terms.
-Part-time students can expect to complete the program in three years.
 Students register for three terms a year.

-A sample degree plan for a residential student who begins their studies in the Fall term and enrolls in 3 courses per term can be found on the website at http://CAHSS.nova.edu/programs/macs/resources.htm.
+A sample degree plan for a residential student who begins their studies in the Fall term and enrolls in 3 courses per term can be found on the website at https://cahss.nova.edu/departments/ms/graduate/csa/curriculum.html.
 Degree plans will be modified based on a student's enrollment date and pace of study.